ericmaustin/aws_arn/README.md

-# aws_arn
+# simple-arn

-Improved AWS ARN parsing and serialization.
+A simple AWS ARN parsing and serialization package.

 Supports python 3.7+ or 3.6 with the dataclasses backport.